 3-1-2.
 Feeder Segment.
 Construct feeder segments as described in Chapter 2 using one or more TF or RF legs.
-The NavSpec is RNAV 1 (Feeder flight phase with associated XTT of 1).
-Optional NavSpec may be A-RNP (Feeder flight phase with associated XTT of 1 or 0.3 as appropriate).
-Use an effective XTT of 2 where applicable per Table 1-2-1 footnote 2.
+The NavSpec is RNAV 1 (Feeder flight phase with associated XTT of 1.00).
+Optional NavSpec may be A-RNP (Feeder flight phase with associated XTT of 1.00 or 0.30 as appropriate) or RNP 0.3 for helicopters.
+Use an effective XTT of 2.00 where applicable per Table 1-2-1 footnote 2.
 The minimum XTT is the result of Formula 3-1-1 for A-RNP to LP and LPV/GLS.
 Secondary areas apply, except for A-RNP.

 3-1-3.
 Initial.
 Construct initial segments as described in Chapter 1 using one or more TF or RF legs.
-The NavSpec is RNP APCH (Initial flight phase with associated XTT of 1).
-Optional NavSpec may be A-RNP (Initial flight phase with associated XTT of 0.3).
-Use an effective XTT of 2 where applicable per Table 1-2-1 footnote 2.
+The NavSpec is RNP APCH (Initial flight phase with associated XTT of 1.00).
+Optional NavSpec may be A-RNP (Initial flight phase with associated XTT of 0.30) or RNP 0.3 for helicopters.
+Use an effective XTT of 2.00 where applicable per Table 1-2-1 footnote 2.
 The minimum XTT is the result of Formula 3-1-1 for A-RNP to Localizer Performance (LP) and LPV/GLS.
 Secondary areas apply, except for A-RNP.

 3-1-4.
 Intermediate.
 Construct intermediate segments as described in Chapter 1 using one or more TF or RF legs.
-The NavSpec is RNP APCH (Intermediate flight phase with associated XTT of 1).
-Optional NavSpec may be A-RNP (Initial flight phase with associated XTT of 0.3).
+The NavSpec is RNP APCH (Intermediate flight phase with associated XTT of 1.00).
+Optional NavSpec may be A-RNP (Initial flight phase with associated XTT of 0.30) or RNP 0.3 for helicopters.
 Secondary areas apply, except for A-RNP.
 Paragraph 1-2-5.b(1)(d) applies except the ATT at the PFAF is based on the applicable final approach navigation accuracy from Table 1-2-1.